Trial of Oscar Pistorius: Re-sentencing

 In December 2015, the Supreme Court of Appeal overturned the culpable homicide verdict and found Pistorius guilty of murder, concluding that Pistorius should have known that firing his gun would have killed whoever was behind the door, regardless of who he thought it was.
-On 6 July 2016 Thokozile Masipa sentenced Pistorius to six years in prison for murder, although the prosecution had called for 15 years, the minimum prison sentence in South Africa for murder.
+On 6 July 2016, Thokozile Masipa sentenced Pistorius to six years in prison for murder, although the prosecution had called for 15 years, the minimum prison sentence in South Africa for murder.
 Masipa argued that Pistorius had already served 12 months in prison for the culpable homicide conviction and was remorseful for his killing.
 In November 2017, the South African Supreme Court of Appeal added 9 years to the sentence, for a total of 15 years, following a government appeal.
-Pistorius will be eligible for parole in 2023.
+Pistorius was eligible for parole in 2023.
 Pistorius and his defense team appealed the ruling, but the Constitutional Court dismissed his request for leave to appeal in March 2018.

+Parole and release

+On 31 March 2023, Pistorius was denied parole.
+On 5 January 2024, Pistorius was released on parole after having served nine years of his sentence.